 What are the internal and external characteristcs of the Southern Shaolin broadsword?

-Whether the characteristics are internal or external depends on relative and often arbitruary interpretation.
+Whether the characteristics are internal or external depend on relative and often arbitruary interpretation.
 But a good principle to use when making a differentiation is the kungfu tenet: “internally train jing, shen and qi, and externally train jin, gu and pi”, which means internal arts focus on the training of essence, mind and energy, whereas external arts focus on the training of muscles, bones and flesh.

 Hence, if you perform stance-training, meditation, and breath control, yours are internal characteristics; if you stretch your muscles, strengthen your bones, and toughen your flesh, such as skipping and hitting sandbags, yours are external characteristics.

 The kungfu knife or broadsword as well as all other weapons involve both internal and external training.
 I am referring to knife training in genuine kungfu.
 If one merely performs the outward forms of a knife set, then it is external.
-But if in performing the set, he does so in a heightened state of consciousness and regulates his breathing accordingly, it is also internal.
+But if in performing the set, he does so in a heightened state of consciousness and regulates his breathing accordingly, it is internal.

 Some important internal characteristics of the kungfu knife exponent are being ferocious like a tiger, focusing the mind exactly as he makes a defence or an attack move, channelling his energy flow to the sharp blade of the weapon, and regulating his breathing appropriately.
 If he, for example, performs his kungfu knife movements as if he is doing an Indian club demonstration, or close his mouth tight when making a powerful chop, he would have missed the internal characterisitics — irrespective of whether his kungfu knife is from Southern Shaolin or other styles.

 The external characteristics include all the techniques of the kungfu knife, which are explained below, as well as combative factors like footwork, speed, balance and fluidity of movement.

 What are some of the Southern Shaolin broadsword sets?